Living in the Fraternity House

 Room sizes vary per floor and room type.
 Click here for a general floor plan of each room

 If I want to bring a carpet/flooring, how do I know what size to get?

-Please view the floor plan/diagram click here for the overall dimensions of your specific room.
+Please view the floor plan/diagram click here for general dimensions of your specific room.
 We suggest that you wait until the day you move in to cut your carpet to size.
 We reserve the right to approve or deny any flooring changes

 What is provided in my room?

-The PSK Alumni Association allows for great flexibility when residents move in.
-Many of our residents have designed and custom built their rooms.
+In the past the PSK Alumni Association allowed for great flexibility when residents moved in.
+Many of our former residents have designed and custom built their rooms.
 We have begun to move away from that practice.
 Currently we are transitioning to more standard looks in each rooms.
 This process will take many years to complete.
 Therefore some rooms will have different features and overall looks.
-We do provide a cable TV connection, electrical outlets, wireless internet access, and baseboard heaters and controls.
+We do provide electrical outlets, wireless internet access, and baseboard heaters and controls.
 Almost every room has bed frames & closet space.
 We suggest you bring a desk, chair, draperies/blinds (white or off white ONLY, mattress, refrigerator/freezer, sheets, pillows, pillow cases, a mattress pad, blankets, bedspread, towels, small vacuum, printer paper, wastebasket, and other personal and hygiene items.
-Bed frames are generally custom built and rely on what the previouse teant build.
-Some like it larger and some smaller.
+Bed frames are generally custom built and rely on what the previous tenant built.
 In “general” most bed frames were built with a full / standard NOT twin or queen.
-This is not a guarentee.
+This is not a guarantee.
 For an exact bed frame size please contact the chapter president or vice president and request that they measure the bed frame of the room(s) you are interested in.
-As noted some residents overhaul the rooms to fit their particular taste so this could change from year to year.
+As noted some previous residents overhauled the rooms to fit their particular taste so this could have changed from year to year.

 When may I move into the fraternity home and my room?